isxcode/react-keycap/CONTRIBUTING.md

-## Welcome to contribute react-keycap project
+## Welcome to contribute react-keycap

 Hello!
 Thank you for taking the time to contribute!
 If you want to join us, please send email to **ispong@outlook.com**.